vamsiram17/data_science_internship/README.md

 **E-mail : vamsiramg@gmail.com**

-This readme file includes the summary of my learnings from the resources provided in the Data Science Internship by Wow Labz on Conduira online platform.
+This readme file includes the summary of my learnings from the resources provided in the Data Science Internship by wowlabz on conduira online platform.

 # 1.What does a Data Scientist do?